philippauli/2020-ws_dopp/slides.md

 ---
 ## 5.Histrory of Holacracy
 * New model, which integrates several existing models
-* redefined sociocracy
+* Redefined sociocracy
-* many incorporated ideas can be found in philisophy and psychology
+* Many incorporated ideas can be found in philisophy and psychology

 ---